-Examinations: There are three exams given in this course, each of which is worth 100 points.
+Examinations: There are three multiple-choice and short-answer exams given in this course, each of which is worth 100 points.
 The dates of each exam are provided on the course outline.
-These exams are worth 300 points total.
-Late exams will be given without penalty ONLY IF prior arrangements have been made with the instructor or in the event of a documented emergency.
-If prior arrangements are not made, a make-up test will be given.
+Late exams will be given without penalty ONLY in the event of a documented emergency, in which case, a make-up test will be given.
 These tests are similar to, although not necessarily identical to, the regular exam.
 Make-up exams will be scheduled by appointment only for times other than the regular class period.
 If you miss a test, you will lose 10 points from the test score per day (including the day of the test) that the test is not taken.
 For example, if you take the test after our class time on the day of the test, you will lose 10 points; the day after the scheduled exam day, you will lose 20 points, etc. If the missed test is not taken before the next test, the missed test will automatically receive a grade of zero.

 Students with tests receiving a score less than 70% (70 out of 100) will meet with me during office hours or by appointment to discuss ways of improving future test scores.